yiisoft/validator/docs/guide/client-side-validation.md

 ];
 ```

-It remains the same regardless of the presence of placeholders and parameters:
+It stays the same regardless of the presence of placeholders and parameters:

 ```php
 'message' => [